SolidAlloy/GenericUnityObjects/README.md

 > Failed to extract ConcreteClass_6506f902939610441800fd3d6df9e87b class of base type ...

 It's a misleading error.
 Everything is alright, and the class is extracted properly, so you won't lose any concrete classes you generated from a generic UnityEngine.Object class.

+### Merging conflicts in the .dll assets

+You might experience the following situation:

+- You've generated a new .dll asset by creating a scriptable object of new type.
+- Your colleague generated a .dll asset of the same type before pulling your changes.
+- Now, when merging your commits, you will need to solve a conflict with two identical .dll files but with different GUIDs.

+First-of-all, you can choose whatever version of the .dll and .dll.mdb files.
+They are identical, assuming the generic type they were created for has the same signature (the same name, namespace, names of its generic arguments).

+Choose one GUID you will use in the project from now on.
+Let's imagine you chose to keep your GUID.
+When solving merge conflicts in other files like your-type.dll.meta and SOGenerationDatabase.asset, choose your GUID and delete theirs.

+There may already be assets created with their GUID, so you need to replace it with yours.
+Use a search-and-replace tool to replace their GUID with yours recursively across the project.

+The merge should be complete now.
+Their scriptable objects and prefabs should have a reference to your version of the generated .dll asset and will not be broken when you return to the Unity Editor window.

 ## Contributing